Thingee

 Thingee is a puppet which was used as an unofficial ambassador and icon for New Zealand children's television during the 1990s, appearing in multiple television shows such as The Son of a Gunn Show, and also children's programme, What Now.
 He appeared on T-shirts, dolls, puzzles and advertising all over New Zealand.
-He was voiced by After School camera operator and director Alan Henderson, who died on 15 February 2020.
+He was performed by After School camera operator and director Alan Henderson, who died on 15 February 2020.